ErnestChng/is4302-app/README.md

-# IS4302 Project - Blockchain-based Carbon Credit Ecosystem
+# IS4302 Group 6 Project - Blockchain-based Carbon Credit Ecosystem

 IS4302 Blockchain and Distributed Ledger Technologies.
 A Blockchain-based Carbon Credit Ecosystem that facilitates the exchange of carbon credits.